bitburner-official/bitburner-src/markdown/bitburner.ns.md

 </td><td>

-Prompt the player with an input modal.
+Prompt the player with a modal and response options.

 </td></tr>